ThomasThelen/sdtl-provone/README.md

 }
 ```

-It contains information about where in the script the command is (useful since provenance does not always preserve order), what type of command (in this case `stdl:compute`), and information about the variables used.
+It contains information about where in the script the command is (useful since provenance does not always preserve order), what type of command (in this case `sdtl:compute`), and information about the variables used.

 ## Ports
 Ports are objects that represent inputs and outputs to programs.
 When new variables are created, an associated port is created to represent this.
 Likewise, when a command uses data, a port is used to represent this usage.